 • You want to plug in and start using within hours, not weeks of construction

-• You don't want to call an electrician (most 1- to 3-person models are 120V plug-and-play)
+• You don't want to call an electrician (most 1- to 3-person models run on a dedicated 120V/20A circuit)

 • You don't want to run plumbing, drainage, or new ventilation